Ten years on, American business rethinks China dreams

 China argues that as a developing economy, it needs to protect its nascent industries and help them grow.
 It also retorts that the United States blocks its companies in key sectors.

-Huawei Technologies , for instance, withdrew its $2 million bid this year for 3 Leaf Technologies when the U.S. government raised national security concerns, and oil giant CNOOC cancelled an $18.5 billion bid for American oil company Unocal Corp in 2005 after a political backlash in the United States.
+Huawei Technologies HWT.UL, for instance, withdrew its $2 million bid this year for 3 Leaf Technologies when the U.S. government raised national security concerns, and oil giant CNOOC canceled an $18.5 billion bid for American oil company Unocal Corp in 2005 after a political backlash in the United States.

 As trade frictions grow, corporate America for the first time is publicly voicing concern that the trade deal with China is lopsided, and pressure is building on President Barack Obama to toughen his stance.